ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 [Rust](https://rustlang.org) is a [great programming language](https://survey.stackoverflow.co/2024/technology#admired-and-desired).
 It has a strong type system, memory safety, concurrency as a first class feature, a powerful macro system, and a focus on developer productivity, in addition to being one of the fastest languages out there.
-All of those attributes have been covered by too many blogs, articles, and talks to count.
+All of those virtues have been covered by too many blogs, articles, and talks to count.
 The ecosystem of crates is growing rapidly, but many of the foundational crates are of a quality that is hard to find in other languages.
 Crates like [Chrono](https://github.com/chronotope/chrono), [Tokio](https://tokio.rs), and [Hyper](https://hyper.rs) are well-designed,